shymega/docker-dbot/README.md

 This is a Dockerfile for the dbot IRC bot.

+## Status

+This project is currently suspended.
+I've updated it as of Sept 2018 to keep it up to date and to make the image smaller.

+As of now however, this repository will be marked as archived.

 ## Usage

 - Configure either the config.json included in this repo, or the dbot